herzbube/littlego-usermanual/littlego-usermanual/content/playing-the-game/timed-play/index.md

 This is how it works:

 - The player gets a number of periods each of which lasts the same time.
 As an example, the illustration shows 30 periods, each of which lasts 1 minute.
-- If the player manages to make a move within a period, no time is deducted - when the player's next turn begins, they again start with the full period length.
-In the example from the illustration, if the player makes a move within 40 seconds, on their next turn they
+- The time the player takes to make a move is broken down into period durations.
+Time is deducted only for fully used periods.
+Partially used periods are **not** deducted.
+In the example from the illustration, if the player takes 200 seconds to make a move, they are using up 3 periods (3 times 60 seconds).
+The fourth period from which only 20 seconds were used is not deducted.
+When the player's next turn starts, they have 27 full periods available to make their move.
-- If the player takes longer than a period to make a move, one or more period is deducted.
+- Consequentially, when a player takes less time than a period duration to make a move, no time at all is deducted.

-does not manage to make a move within a period, a period is deducted.
-- x
-, the  .
-A new period begins and the player again must make the same number of moves during that period.
-- x
-- x
-- The player must make a move during that time period.
-The illustration shows 25 moves as an example.
-- If the player runs out of time before having made the required number of moves, the player loses the game.
+- When the player has only one period left and they don't make a move within the period duration (60 seconds in the example from the illustration), the player loses the game.
-- If the player manages to make the required number of moves, a new period begins and the player again must make the same number of moves during that period.
-- Any unused time is discarded.
-In the example from the illustration, if the player made 25 minutes within 9 minutes and 30 seconds, the unused 30 seconds are discarded and the next period again starts with 10 minutes.

-- one gets a number of time periods of same size (e.g. 480 one-minute periods),
-- time used for each move only deducts as many periods as fit into this time (possibly none),
-- and counting seconds is done when one's number of periods is equal or less than a certain number (typically 10).

 <--->